Marcelckp/securitEase/README.md

 ## To Do

-- Integrate WeatherStack API
-- Implement weather data UI and interactivity
-- Add tests for core features
-- Polish 3D visuals and UI/UX
+- Polish 3D visuals
+- Backwards and Forwards locations memory and caching for querying new location weather.

 ## License